 Cardiologists are the physicians that care for your heart and blood vessel health.
 They are concerned with the structure, function, and disorders of the heart and vascular system.

 A Heart Institute cardiologist provide heart and vascular disease prevention and risk assessment.
 They diagnose heart and vascular disease utilizing a comprehensive range of diagnostic tests and screenings.
 A cardiologist may receive additional training to perform interventional or electrophysiology procedures.

 Meet our cardiologists >>

-Nebraska Heart interventional cardiologist specializes in procedures to treat heart and vascular conditions.
+CHI Health Clinic Heart Institute interventional cardiologist specializes in procedures to treat heart and vascular conditions.
 A general cardiologist provides “non-invasive” treatments, whereas the interventional cardiologist performs “invasive” tests and procedures such as angioplasty or atherectomy procedures, as well as implantation of stents.
 They can also treat holes in the hearts chambers.
 All of these treatments are performed through a catheter-based procedure.

 An electrophysiologist is a physician who specializes in the heart’s electrical system or rhythms.
 They are experts in diagnosing and treating irregular heartbeats (arrhythmias).

-At Nebraska Heart, our electrophysiologists diagnose and manage heart arrhythmia problems utilizing a range of diagnostic tests.
+At the Heart Institute, our electrophysiologists diagnose and manage heart arrhythmia problems utilizing a range of diagnostic tests.
 They implant pacemakers to speed up or slow down irregular heartbeats, implant ICD’s (implantable cardioverter defibrillator) to correct very rapid heartbeats, as well as implant heart failure devices to help coordinate the heart’s pumping action.